DrakeAFK/DrakeAFK-Blog/src/content/blog/what-i-use.md

 #### Desktop

 - Custom Built Gaming PC
   - This is my gaming rig.
-I have an AMD Ryzen 7 7800X3D CPU, 64GB DDR5 RAM, NVIDIA RTX 3060 TI, a 1TB NVMe SSD, a 4TB NVMe SSD, and a 1TB SATA SSD.
+I have an AMD Ryzen 7 5800X3D CPU, 32GB DDR4 RAM, NVIDIA RTX 3060 TI (12GB VRAM Version), a 1TB NVMe SSD, a 1TB SATA SSD, and a 500GB SATA SSD.
 Windows 11 Pro is the primary OS installed on this machine since it is primarily used for gaming (yes I know you can game on Linux but I'm not trying to jump through unnecessary hurdles when I just want to get in a raid on Tarkov).
-However, I utilize the 1TB SATA SSD as a dual boot for Linux (I use Arch, btw).
-It is an absolute beast for gaming and works great for resource intensive tasks like video and photo editing as well as working with programs like Blender.
-I'm currently waiting for a new GPU to arrive (NVIDIA RTX 4080).
+However, I utilize the 500GB SATA SSD as a dual boot for Linux (I use Arch, btw).
+It is an absolute beast for gaming.

 #### Laptop